Volvo 700/900 Speedometer Repair

 PREVENT DAMAGE ON THE BENCH:

-[Paul Ramdial] Buy styrofoam sheet of sufficient thickness to allow the speedo dial to rest on it with the reset shaft inserted into a hole in the sheet.
-Be VERY careful about not damaging the fragile zero position pin which breaks off in a heartbeat All this will allow work on the speedo without having to remove the dial.
+[Paul Ramdial] To prevent damage to the instrument faces, buy a styrofoam or foam rubber sheet of sufficient thickness (about one inch) to allow the speedo dial to rest on it with the reset shaft inserted into a hole in the sheet.
+Be VERY careful about not damaging the fragile zero position pin which breaks off in a heartbeat.
+[See below for replacement tips].

 MINOR CLEANING: